Sunday, June 16, 2013

 What is today?

-I quit celebrating Father’s Day the day my Grandfather died.
-He was the best, well only father, I recall having.
+I quit celebrating Father's Day the day my Grandfather died.
+He was the best, well, only father I recall having.
 I have no idea how my father did not learn from him.
 They were polar opposites.
 They say that happens.
 When you are not happy with your upbringing, you do the opposite.

 No comments: